 Term Description Language The national language in which you want the messages displayed on the front panel.
 This option applies only to service messages.
 The default setting is English.
-Cluster IP address The address that is used for all typical configuration and service access to the cluster.
-Service IP address The address that is used for emergency access to the cluster.
+Cluster IPv4 address or Cluster IPv6 address The address that is used for all typical configuration and service access to the cluster.
+Service IPv4 address or Service IPv6 address The address that is used for service mode access to a node from the cluster.
+Gateway IPv4 address or Gateway IPv6 address The IP address for the default local gateway for the cluster.
+IPv4 subnet mask The subnet mask of the cluster, which identifies the IPv4 network on which the cluster is operating.
+IPv6 prefix The prefix of the cluster, which identifies the IPv6 network on which the cluster is operating.

-Term Description

-Gateway IP address The IP address for the default local gateway for the cluster.

-Subnet mask The subnet mask of the cluster.

-Include the following information for the master console:
+Include the following information for the IBM System Storage Productivity Center.